📦 Free Shipping over $60

 Does CBD Work Without THC?

-There is some talk of something called the “entourage effect” that occurs when CBD and THC are taken together as part of a full-spectrum product.
+There is some talk of an “entourage effect” that occurs when CBD and THC are taken together in a full spectrum product.
 Some research points to the idea that the full combination of compounds found in the cannabis plant creates a richer benefit.
-Some people may prefer to use the many readily available full-spectrum CBD products for sale today to test this idea.
-However, others find that broad-spectrum CBD and CBD isolate products fulfill their needs.
+Some people may prefer to use the many readily available full spectrum CBD products on the market today to test this idea.
+However, others find that broad spectrum CBD and CBD isolate products fulfill their needs.

 If you’re thinking of learning how to remove THC from CBD oil, it’s important to know that the process is delicate.
-Some methods used by CBD producers around the world to create THC-free CBD include carbon-dioxide extraction, ethanol extraction, absorption using liquid solvents, winterization, distillation, and oil infusion.
-CBD isolate is typically made from a process called chromatography that removes all terpenes and unwanted cannabinoids.
+Some methods used by CBD producers around the world to create THC-free CBD include carbon dioxide extraction, ethanol extraction, absorption using liquid solvents, winterization, distillation, and oil infusion.
+CBD isolate is typically produced using chromatography, which removes all terpenes and unwanted cannabinoids.

 Why Choose a THC-Free CBD Oil?

 There are many reasons why a person may prefer a THC-free broad-spectrum or isolate CBD product over a full-spectrum product.
-First, there is no “wrong” or “right” way to take CBD products when the goal is to explore opportunities for wellness.
+First, there is no “wrong” or “right” way to take CBD products when the goal is to explore wellness opportunities.
 However, some people aren’t interested in potentially experiencing the psychoactive properties of THC.

 The most common reason why people prefer to skip full spectrum CBD oil THC products is that they need to participate in routine drug testing for work.
 This is where it can get complicated.
 Can CBD show up on a drug test?

-The answer is that CBD won’t show up on a drug test.
-However, a full-spectrum CBD product that contains even the slightest trace of THC will likely trigger a positive drug test due to the fact that THC is the main active ingredient in marijuana.
+The answer is that CBD is unlikely to show up on a drug test.
+However, a full spectrum CBD product that contains even the slightest trace of THC will likely trigger a positive drug test due to the fact that THC is the main active ingredient in marijuana.
 This is how it becomes possible to get a positive drug test just by taking CBD.

-It’s even possible to get a positive drug test when taking a broad-spectrum CBD product due to THC contamination.
+It’s even possible to get a positive drug test when taking a broad spectrum CBD product due to THC contamination.
 The chances are lower with hemp-derived CBD.
 This has to do with plant composition.
-While marijuana plants contain varying THC concentrations, hemp-derived CBD can only contain a maximum of 0.3 percent THC.
+While marijuana plants contain varying THC concentrations, hemp-derived CBD contains 0.3% THC.
 Anyone who is concerned about passing drug tests while taking CBD products should focus on CBD isolate because it will not contain any traces of THC.

 THC Free CBD Oil Bestsellers